mahidaCodeTrained/observastore/README.md

 - Observastore seeks to go beyond in the future... there are more features that can be implemented that were in the pipeline but did not make the intial project.
 - One of these features are a repair service where the user can book in a repair slot for the store which is actually based on a fictional observatory called Observaverse made by me.
 - Another feature is the inclusion of a rental service... to rent out a high grade telescope for a certain select amount of days.

+## Tools & Technologies
+- This is the tools and technologies used in this project.
+- [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) this language was used as the forefront of the project with django.
+- [CSS](https://en.wikipedia.org/wiki/CSS) was used to style html elements in the page.
+- [JavaScript](https://en.wikipedia.org/wiki/JavaScript) was used to add functionality to certain elements with the use of ids.
+- [Django](https://www.djangoproject.com/) Django framework used to create the app and project.
+- [Postgresql](https://www.postgresql.org/) was used as a relational database.
+- [Cloudinary](https://cloudinary.com/home) was used as an image storage for featured_images to be used in project by users.
+- [HTML](https://en.wikipedia.org/wiki/HTML) this was used to create the templates users will see.
+- [Git](https://git-scm.com/) used to control the site via "git add, git commit -m, git push" and etc.
+- [GitHub](https://github.com/) was used to store my code and acess my project repository.
+- [VScode](https://code.visualstudio.com/) used as an IDE
+- [Pexels](https://www.pexels.com/) used to get images
+- [Bootstrap 5](https://getbootstrap.com/) was used to style html and give it mobile first styling very quickly and easily.
+- [Font Awesome](https://fontawesome.com/) was used to get alot of icons to use in the project
+- [JQuery](https://jquery.com/) was used to create some logic for buttons.
+- [Heroku](https://en.wikipedia.org/wiki/Heroku) was used to deploy the project.
+- [Heroku](https://en.wikipedia.org/wiki/Heroku) was used to deploy the project.
+- [Gunicorn](https://gunicorn.org/) was used as a Python WSGI HTTP Server for UNIX to support the deployment of the Django application.
+- [Django Template](https://jinja.palletsprojects.com) was used as a templating language for Django to display backend data to HTML through loading or blocking content.
+- [Django Allauth](https://django-allauth.readthedocs.io/en/latest/) was used for user authentication, registration, and account management.
+- [Summernote](https://summernote.org/) was used as a WYSIWYG editor.
+- [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/stable/index.html) was used to render the forms and have them display very well.

+- These are a few more tools that I used in the inception of the project.
+- [Coolors](https://coolors.co) was used to create a color palette for the website.
+- [Balsamiq](https://balsamiq.com/) was used to create the wireframes.
+- [Chrome DevTools](https://developer.chrome.com/docs/devtools/) was used for code review and testing.
+- [Favicon.cc](https://www.favicon.cc/) was used to create the site favicon.